-Classification -- a process for determining the needs and requirements of those for whom confinement has been ordered and for assigning offenders to housing units, work assignments and programs according to their needs and existing resources.
+Classification: A process for determining the needs and requirements of those for whom confinement has been ordered and for assigning offenders to housing units, work assignments and programs according to their needs and existing resources.
 Classification actions, even if resulting from an incident handled in the disciplinary process, are not disciplinary sanctions.

-Confidential Informant -- person whose identity is not revealed to the accused offender but who provides an employee(s) with information concerning misbehavior or planned misbehavior.
+Confidential Informant: Person whose identity is not revealed to the accused offender but who provides an employee(s) with information concerning misbehavior or planned misbehavior.

-Custody Levels -- see established policy and procedures for information regarding the various custody levels and status review procedures.
+Custody Levels: See Department Regulation No. B-02-019 "Custody Levels" for information regarding the various custody levels and status review procedures.